Mount Wantastiquet State Forest

 From Hinsdale, NH: travel west (north) on NH-119.
 Pass the Hinsdale Raceway and Walmart on the right and continue for 3 miles before taking a right on Mountain Road just before the bridge to VT.
 Travel 0.2 miles to the trailhead and parking area at the end of the road.

 The Wantastiquet Mountain Trail begins between the two granite posts near the parking on the right side of Mountain Road.
 For most of its extent, the trail follows an old gravel road with many switchbacks.
 Side trails access a small waterfall near the trailhead and several viewpoints mid-mountain.
-After ascending 1,100 feet over 2 miles, the trail passes a rock promontory with excellent views across the Connecticut River Valley.
+After ascending 1,100 feet over 2 miles, the trail passes a rock outcrop with excellent views across the Connecticut River Valley.
 In another 0.1 miles, the trail passes near the true summit of Mount Wantastiquet at a clearing for the communication tower.
 Continuing east, hikers may access Mine Ledge Trail and then Ann Stokes Loop on the backside of Wantastiquet (not shown).
 A side trail descends due south along a gulch emerging onto NH-119 0.8-miles from the trailhead on Mountain Road.

 Visit the New Hampshire Division of Forests & Lands online for more information, or contact: